• Skip to main content

 • Totally 80’s Edition

-• Digital Choice Edition (a digital unit that plugged into your computer and allowed you to customize which questions to use for gameplay)
+• Digital Choice Edition (a digital unit that is plugged into your computer and allows you to customize which questions to use for gameplay)

-You might like The game of Clue characters, rules, legacy.
+You might like The Game of Clue’s characters, rules, and legacy.

 Trivial Pursuit: Other Formats

-There have been Xbox, PS2.
-CD Rom, VCR, DVD, and App Editions as well including:
+There have been Xbox and PS2.
+CD Rom, VCR, DVD, and App Editions as well, including:

 • Music Master Family Edition – VCR